 Skip to contents

-The Theil Index (TI) is a relative measure of inequality that considers all population subgroups.
+The Theil index (TI) is a relative measure of inequality that considers all population subgroups.
 Subgroups are weighted according to their population share.

 Usage

-ti(pop, est, se = NULL, conf.level = 0.95, ...)
+ti(est, se = NULL, pop, conf.level = 0.95, force = FALSE, ...)

 Arguments